1930 Stroll… Mama was born

 I hope you’ve enjoyed my stroll through the 1930’s with my mother, and the first ten years of her life.
 There is so many family tidbits of family history that can’t necessarily be written as a story… but it can be gathered for a stroll through time.

-Take a “stroll” through time with your family… and do send me a link … as I’d so enjoy reading your stroll through time!
+Take a “stroll” through time in your family lines.. and do send me a link … I’d so enjoy reading your stroll through time!

 To read more Family Stories… click HERE.